People School, also rebranded as “Advanced Interpersonal Communication Skills Training” is a social skills course by Vanessa van Edwards.

 On the other hand, we still liked it.

-I am very busy, but I was very happy whenever I could find time in the evening to watch one more of her video lessons while stretching at the same time (and often having to stop because I had to take notes on the good content).
+I am very busy and jealous of my time, but I was very happy whenever I could find time in the evening to watch one more of Vanessa’s video lessons.
+I’d do that while stretching at the same time to save time, but I often had to stop to take notes, which is a great sign of good content.

 People School is well structured, it’s entertaining, it has high-quality videos and, most importantly, it has solid information to help people level up their people’s skills.